 After running the command on the remote system, the command output will be printed into the current standard output, which is our current shell.
 This output can be redirected into a file with >.
 If we have a lot of remote systems to run the command this option will be very useful.

 $ psexec \\192.168.122.66 -u Administrator -p 123456Ww ipconfig > 192.168.122.66_ifconfig

 In this example the

 ipconfig command output is saved into file named

 Pass The Hash

-In previous example we have provided the user password.
+In the previous example, we have provided the user password.
 The only option is not the clear text user password.
 We can also provide the hash value of the user token.
-Following example we provide the hash of the user token.
+Following the example, we provide the hash of the user token.

 $ psexec \\192.168.122.66 -u Administrator -p q23q34t34twd3w34t34wtw34t ipconfig

 Copy Command From Local To The Remote System